-In other words, having fixed questions means you can see how one team fares versus another within your organization, or how your organization or team is doing with respect to others in your industry.
+In other words, having fixed questions means seeing how one team fares versus another within your organization or how your organization or team is doing concerning others in your industry.

 Words mean different things from team to team and organization to organization.
 For scoring to be reliable, questions need to remain equal and unbiased among all users.
-Locking the questions also allows us to provide you with precise, structured data around your 10 Key Metrics.
+Locking the questions allows us to provide precise, structured data around your 10 Key Metrics.

 Why are questions repetitive?

 It’s important to remember that Officevibe is based on a Pulse approach.
-Contrary to other surveying methods, the pulse approach aims for frequent touchpoints with your team members, so that you can understand their needs and challenges in real-time – while you can still do something about it.
-This enables you to have a better understanding of your team’s reality, have more awareness of the impacts of your initiatives and see which Metric or Sub-Metric requires your attention.
+Contrary to other surveying methods, the pulse approach aims for frequent touchpoints with your team members so that you can understand their needs and challenges in real-time – while you can still do something about it.
+This enables you to understand your team’s reality better, have more awareness of the impacts of your initiatives, and see which Metric or Sub-Metric requires your attention.

-Being able to track the evolution of your team is key to being tackle challenges, communicate around specific issues, and take action as needed.
-As such, it’s normal to see the same Survey Question come back every now and then.
-This enables you to spot a problem area early on and act to fix it.
+Tracking your Team's evolution is key to tackling challenges, communicating around specific issues, and taking action as needed.
+As such, it’s normal to see the same Survey Question come back now and then.
+This enables you to spot a problem early on and act to fix it.

 A user will not see the same question twice in a 90-day period.
-After that window, questions are selected on the basis of the least-populated Sub-Metrics for that employee.
-It can take up to six months for all 120 questions to be seen once.
+After that window, questions are selected based on the least-populated Sub-Metrics for that employee.
+It can take up to six months for all 122 questions to be seen once.

 What happens when one user answers more questions than another?

 We love proactive users, but they can sometimes affect scores if they decide to answer extra questions within the platform.
-Similarly, a user who does not participate in surveys at all (more on this below) will also have an impact on the team’s score.
+Similarly, a user who does not participate in surveys will also impact the team’s score.

-Officevibe also displays a secondary, dotted line on your Engagement Report graph, showing you the impact, your inactive users have on your score.
+Officevibe also displays a secondary, dotted line on your Engagement Report graph, showing inactive users' impact on your score.

 Scores & Reports

 Anonymous answers provide a safe space to share our honest thoughts.
-To preserve employee’s anonymity, the answers are aggregated and then converted into scores.
+The answers are aggregated and then converted into scores to preserve employees' anonymity.
 These scores are presented in your Team Reports.
 Here are some quick snapshots of your Team Reports page: